 Introductory description and analysis of the politics of American institutions, with special emphasis on current policy questions such as crime, abortion, welfare, and healthcare.
 Spring.
 Group: II.

 Introduction to conflict, competition, and cooperation among nations, discussing issues such as causes of war, the role of diplomacy in resolving international conflict, and the impact of economic competition in world politics.
-Fall 2012 and alternate years.
+Fall, alternate years.
 Group: II.

 Students compare the political structures, political culture and performance of democratic and non-democratic political systems, through a focus on selected countries such as Great Britain, France, China, South Africa and others.
 Topics include the role of government in the economy, the role of women, religion and ethnic conflict, and the challenges of transitions to democracy.
-Fall 2011 and alternate years.
+Fall, alternate years.
 Group: II.

 American Foreign Policy

 A study of the main problems facing the US in its relations with other nations.
 A brief survey of US foreign relations, followed by current issues facing US policymakers, such as military intervention, relations with international organizations, international trade, human rights, and the environment.
-Summer 2011.
+Offered Selectively.
 Group: II.